MeditationEnthusiasts/meditationenthusaists.org/_posts/2010-08-16-the-right-way-to-meditate.md

 ---
 layout: post
-title: "The "Right Way" to Meditate"
+title: 'The "Right Way" to Meditate'
 author: Seth
 comments: true
 category: "About Meditation"